 Of course the first option – enjoyment & progress – appeals to most everyone, but most are deterred by the work involved.

-If you want results bad enough, you will commit yourself 100%.
-If you don’t commit yourself 100%, you just don’t want whatever you fantasize about bad enough.
+If you want results strong enough, you will commit to it 100%.
+If you don’t commit 100%, you just don’t want whatever you fantasize about strong enough.

 Intent is not enough, however.
 You have to back your intentions with actions that will ultimately move you toward achieving your desired goal (or, arriving at your destination).
 It takes work and serious dedication which will mean sacrifices.

 Are you okay with short-term sacrifice for long-term gain and achievement?
 If you immediately said ‘YES!” to this, skip down a few paragraphs – you’re ready to take action!